 Besides all the Cajun goodness, there are plenty of staples – like these French crepes.
 Tender and light, they are perfect for both sweet and savory fillings.
-If I’d had any Nutella in the pantry, I might have smothered them with it this morning.
-Which is why I try not to keep Nutella in my pantry (I have no self control around it or any sweets really).
-So instead I topped them with a delicious spiced apple compote.

 No fancy crepe pan necessary – just a regular 12″ saute pan and a spatula.
 It might take a few crepes to get the hang of the thickness and how to turn them easily, but no matter how thick or thin – they’re delicious!

-Soft and buttery crepes topped with fruit!
+Soft and buttery crepes topped with cinnamon and cardamom spiced apples.

 - 4 small/medium apples peeled, cored, and cut into 1/2" slices (I used 2 granny smith and 2 pink lady)

 - 2 tablespoons sugar

 - ¼ teaspoon ground cinnamon

 - 3 tablespoons unsalted butter or coconut oil